 This Company is the perfect inspiration for this quote.
-This is the company whose struggle started about 100 years back and now it is in the sky, flying with the open arms.
+This is the company whose struggle started about 100 years back and now it is in the sky, flying with open arms.

 The Company was established by T.V.
 Sundaram Iyengar.
-He stared with the bus service in Delhi.
+He started with the bus service in Delhi.
 It was the year 1911 when he founded Sundaram Iyengar and Sons Limited.
 That company was the first bus service provider in Delhi.
 With a large number of busses, they ruled the bus service at that time.
 After the death of Mr. Sundaram, his sons took over the company.

 History of TVS Motor Company:

 In the year 1962, Sundaram Clayton came into existence.
 This company was invented by the collaboration of Sundaram company and Clayton Dewandre Holdings of the United Kingdom.
 This collaboration started making products of motors bike brakes, compressors, and other automotive products.
-For a little time, the company was engaged in the same work about a decade, they were manufacturing automotive products.
+For a little time, the company was engaged in the same work for about a decade, they were manufacturing automotive products.

 In the year 1978, they set up a plant to manufacture modeps.
 It was set up at Hosur Tamil Nadu.
 In the year 1980, they launched India’s first two-seater modep named TVS 50.
-In the year 1982, the Sundaram Clayton Ltd collaborated with the Suzuki Motor Corporation who was a Japanese auto giant of that time and even now as well.
+In the year 1982, Sundaram Clayton Ltd collaborated with the Suzuki Motor Corporation who was a Japanese auto giant of that time and even now as well.